magnuslarsen/pyseasnve/README.rst

-An unofficial class to interact (read only) with the Seas-NVE API
+An unofficial class to interact (read-only) with the Seas-NVE API

 You'll need to own an account over at https://seas-nve.dk/